Root Cause Analysis

 The following two methods—FMEA and the Pareto method—tend to be more forward-looking than most other RCA tools, and work best when performed on a routine basis rather than only after an equipment failure.

-Failure Mode and Effects Analysis, or FMEA for short, is a method for identifying ways in which assets might fail.
+Failure Mode and Effects Analysis, or FMEA for short, is a method of identifying ways in which assets might fail.
 One takes stock of the potential failure modes that individual assets might experience and analyzes how those failures might impact business processes.

 FMEA differs from the other RCA tools discussed so far because it looks forward at what might happen rather than hypothesizing over a failure that already occurred.
 However, it can still be useful when it comes to finding root causes.
 Facilities that take the time to perform FMEA will have a ready-to-use database of potential causes and effects to draw upon when analyzing a failure event, ultimately expediting the process.